Skip to content

 • the match is predictable,

-• RF isn’t getting into the shack,
+• RF is not getting into the shack,

-• noise pickup isn’t worse than necessary.
+• receive noise pickup is not worse than necessary,

 A station can be functional and still be unintentionally using the coax as part of the radiator.

-Use a 4:1 UNUN (voltage transformer) at the feedpoint
+Use a 4:1 UNUN for Impedance Transformation

 Many OCFDs present a few hundred ohms at the off-center feedpoint on their intended bands.
-A 4:1 UNUN is a practical way to bring that impedance closer to what coax and tuners handle comfortably.
+A 4:1 UNUN is a practical way to bring that impedance closer to what coax and tuners can handle comfortably.

 Why “4:1 balun” is not always the best default